Astra307/Blender_mass-import-and-render/README.md

 6. The script is set to import and process 3D files in the .gltf file format.
 To change this change correspoding areas (search for "gltf" in the document and replace)
 7. Hit the "run script" button and it will start rendering out the pictures!

-You can follow the progress in the System Console (Maenu: Window > Toggle System Console)
+You can follow the progress in the System Console (Menu: Window > Toggle System Console)